-Sudan warring parties ‘arbitrarily detaining civilians’, report finds
+Sudan warring parties ‘torturing’ civilians in custody, report finds

 Sudanese policemen (RD file photo)

-A report by several human rights organisations has accused both the Sudanese Armed Forces (SAF) and the Rapid Support Forces (RSF) of systematically exploiting the conflict in Sudan to carry out mass arbitrary detentions, targeting civilians based on ethnicity and political participation.
+A report by several human rights organisations has accused both the Sudanese Armed Forces (SAF) and the Rapid Support Forces (RSF) of systematically exploiting the conflict in Sudan to carry out mass arbitrary detentions, targeting people based on ethnicity and political affiliation.

-Published on September 30, the report highlights the warring parties are both targeting people “primarily based on ethnicity, tribal affiliation, civil society activities and activism”.
+Published on September 30, the report states that the warring parties’ targeting of civilians is “primarily based on ethnicity, tribal affiliation, civil society activities and activism”.
 These actions are designed to suppress resistance, consolidate power, and instil fear, according to findings by REDRESS, ACCESS, the Darfur Network for Human Rights (DNHR), and the SOAS Centre for Human Rights Law.

 The report builds upon a prior submission made to the United Nations Human Rights Council Fact-Finding Mission for Sudan (FFM).
 Bolstered by testimonies from survivors and witnesses, the findings provide further evidence of the ongoing human rights violations linked to mass detentions across Sudan, the report states.